tatsu-lab/alpaca_eval/README.md

 ## Citation

-Please consider citing the repo if you use the automatic annotators, code, or results in this repo.
+Please consider citing the repo if you used the automatic annotators, code, or results.

 ```
 @misc{alpaca_eval,